You are here

 The Soybean Processing Monitor features:

-- Daily reports that include lists of facilities that have gone offline or come back online within the previous 24-hours and an outage tally for the previous seven days
+- Daily Shutdown Report of approximately 25 facilities (representing over 50% of U.S. capacity) that have gone offline or come back online within the previous 24-hours and an outage tally for the previous seven days

 You are here